Water Quality

 The National Health and Medical Research Council (NHRMC) has confirmed that drinking water supplies that comply with the current Australian Drinking Water Guidelines are safe to drink.

-In November 2024, Muswellbrook Shire Council took part in the NSW Health program to test for PFAS in Shire drinking water supply systems.
-The test results showed a very low level of PFOA and PFOS in Denman and Muswellbrook water supplies.
-The levels detected were much lower than the limits set by the current Australian Drinking Water Guidelines and would still be well under the proposed new threshold values.
+In June 2025, Muswellbrook Shire Council took part in the NSW Health program to test for PFAS in Shire drinking water supply systems.
+The test results showed a very low level of PFOS and PFHxS in Denman and Muswellbrook water supplies.
+The levels detected were much lower than the limits set by the current Australian Drinking Water Guidelines.

+Table 1.
 Summary of the PFAS levels detected compared to ADWG threshold limits.
-Samples taken on 11 November 2024
+Samples taken on 25 June 2025

 Muswellbrook Shire Council is dedicated to ensuring the ongoing safety of its water supply and will keep residents informed about any updates in water quality data.
 For more information about PFAS, residents are encouraged to visit the NSW EPA website: www.epa.nsw.gov.au